81 Sponsored Online Programs Available

 Considered a graduate degree, Master’s Degrees may typically be earned after Bachelor’s Degrees, and might take around 2 years to complete.
 In human services, this type of degree might prepare someone to pursue a career relating to clinical work directly with clients.i Make sure, though, when investigating potential career paths, that you look into whether or not a human services job at this level requires any additional licensure, which could be the case.[i]

 As mentioned above, human services is a diverse field, and, as such, you may be able to take courses in a variety of subjects while earning a human services degree online.
 Depending on your interests, experience, and the career you may want to pursue, you might even be able to take courses in a specific area of focus, or concentration.
 While not every program is structured the same, you might want to contact the school you’re interested to see what concentrations they might offer.
 Some potential examples could include:

 - Non-profit management

 - Family studies

 Depending on the concentration you might choose, or whether you choose one, you may take a number of different courses.
-These, again, may vary, but some possible course types that might be offered in an online human services degree program could focus on the following subjects:
+These, again, may vary, but some possible course types that might be offered in online human services degree programs could focus on the following subjects:

 - Group therapy